 Sociology of Race, Class, and Gender Awards

-The Pamela Ann Roby Sociology of Race, Class, and Gender Endowment was established in 2000 by Pamela Ann Roby, who is currently a UCSC Professor Emerita of Sociology.
-The endowment funds three annual awards in the Sociology Department.
+The Pamela Ann Roby Sociology of Race, Class, and Gender Endowment funds two annual awards in the Sociology Department.
 They are based on academic merit alone.

 The second award is the Sociology of Race, Class, and Gender Senior Thesis Award.
 To be eligible for this award, applicants must be UCSC undergraduate sociology majors who have written their senior thesis on race, class, and gender during the academic year with race, class, and gender being their simultaneous and central foci.